 Types of Aid

-The actual amount of your UC Summer Fee Grant depends on your summer enrollment and will be limited to your financial need, fund availability, and the maximum amount shown below.
+The actual amount of your UC Summer Fee Grant depends on your summer enrollment and will be limited to your financial need, fund availability, and the maximum amount.
+You can find out more on our main summer session website, under "Types of Aid".
 Students eligible for the UC Summer Fee Grant are required to have gift aid eligibility during the 2017-18 academic year.

 To estimate your remaining summer loan eligibility, simply subtract the amount of loans you accepted during the academic year from the maximum annual borrowing limit for your grade level.